Lauryn Oates is a women’s human rights activist focused education in conflict zones.

 It was in 1996 that, at age 14, Lauryn read a newspaper article describing the new regime in Afghanistan called the Taliban, and their treatment of women and girls.
 She wrote up a petition demanding that the world respond to the Taliban’s misogynist policies, and has continued this work ever since, working in close partnership with a variety of Afghan women’s organizations and international charities.

-Lauryn is currently Programs Director with Canadian Women for Women in Afghanistan, managing education projects including teacher training, village libraries, literacy classes, schools and training programs, and is the founder of the Darakht-e Danesh Digital Library, a repository of open educational resources in languages spoken in Afghanistan.
+Lauryn is Executive Director with Canadian Women for Women in Afghanistan, a Canadian charity that leads education projects in Afghanistan including teacher training, village libraries, literacy classes, schools and training programs, and the Darakht-e Danesh Digital Library, an award-winning repository of open educational resources in languages spoken in Afghanistan.

 She did her doctoral research in northern Uganda, working with teachers there to create local language educational materials for their classrooms through digital technology.